poweredgenl/vpp_rpms/README.md

 - rpm -Uvh libpcap-1.10.0-4.el9.x86_64.rpm --nodeps
 - dnf install libffi-devel net-tools python3-policycoreutils
 - rpm -i vpp*.rpm
+- Make the adjustments to the kernel to isolate VPP processes from getting interfered with other system tasks
+ - grubby --update-kernel=ALL --args="isolcpus=0-2"
+ - grubby --info="/boot/vmlinuz-$(uname -r)" to verify
+ - After reboot check: /sys/devices/system/cpu/isolated
+ - In my case: [@nikhef-1 ~]# cat /sys/devices/system/cpu/isolated
+                0-2
+               [@nikhef-1 ~]#

 Configuration stuff (WIP!)
 THe driver to work with a vmxnet3 adapter needs to be loaded / either manually or at boot: